martinkearn/Content/Blogs/The many features of Cognitive Services - Part 1 - Vision.md

   - Computer Vision
 ---

-# The many features of Cognitive Services - Part 1 - Vision.md
+# The many features of Cognitive Services, Part 1, Vision

 Microsoft Cognitive Services is a set of 21 REST APIs that enable developers of any platform or language to add machine learning smarts to their applications.